btesser/style_typescript/README.md

 **[top](#table-of-contents)**

 ## Line Length
-  - Lines must not be longer than 140 characters.
+  - Lines must not be longer than 120 characters.
-  - When a statement runs over 140 characters on a line, it should be broken up, ideally after a comma or operator.
+  - When a statement runs over 120 characters on a line, it should be broken up, ideally after a comma or operator.

 **[top](#table-of-contents)**

 ## Quotes
-  - Use single-quotes `''` for all strings, and use double-quotes `""` for strings within strings.
+  - Use single-quotes `''` for all strings, and use double-quotes `""` for strings within strings, unless a single quote is needed (for example as part of a message ```'the boy\'s bag'```)

   ```typescript
   // bad